-The term 'palliative care' is used to describe supportive care and treatment that is given to ease symptoms and improve quality of life, but with the knowledge that it will not lead to a cure.
+The term 'palliative care' is used to describe supportive care and treatment that is given to ease symptoms and improve quality of life, but in the knowledge that it will not lead to a cure.
 A palliative care approach means that your child's comfort and dignity become the priority.
-Most of this care is given at home.
+Most of this care can be given at home.

-The progression of your child's disease to this stage may have been expected, or come as a total shock to you.
-Either way, you are most likely feeling devastated.
-We hope that we, along with family, friends and the professionals you are dealing with, will be of some support to you.
-You may have questions that seem almost too terrible to ask.
+The progression of your child's disease to this stage may have been expected, or it may have come as a total shock to you.
+We hope that we, along with family, friends and the professionals you are dealing with, may be of some support to you.
+You may have questions that seem almost too upsetting to ask.
 We will try to gently address some of these in this booklet.

-The purpose of this book is to give you and your family information that will help you during this difficult time.
-We hope it will help reduce some of the desperation that you might now be feeling on hearing that a cure is no longer likely for your child's illness.
-It is a book for parents, written with the help of families who have experienced some of what you may now be going through.
+The purpose of this booklet is to give you and your family information that will help you during this difficult and uncertain time.
+We hope it will help reduce some of the anxiety that you might now be feeling on hearing that a cure is no longer likely for your child's illness.
+It is a booklet for parents, written with the help of families who have experienced some of what you may now be going through.
 These parents suggested the title Precious Times.

-Some of the issues we cover in this book are extremely sensitive.
+Some of the issues we cover in this booklet are extremely sensitive.
 We have divided it clearly into sections and suggest that you only read some sections for now.
 Your social worker and clinical nurse specialist (CNSp) are available to discuss any of the issues with you when you feel the time is right.
 Your child, you and your family are all very important to us.
-We hope this book and our service will be of some help.
+We hope this booklet and our service will be of some help.